harrisonde/cookies/readme.md

 Cookies
 ========

-##A lightweight vanilla javascript plugin to set, get and remove cookies.
-It does all the heavylifting so you don't have too.
+##A lightweight vanilla JavaScript plugin to set, get and remove cookies.
+It does all the heavy lifting so you don't have too.

 ###Set Cookie